 Sadly, this image is also not the author’s own.
 And, just like the previous one, you can’t find it in the ebook itself.

 Consequently, the ebook doesn’t teach you how to recreate it.
-This photo uses several techniques (such as focus stacking, and potentially light painting, and HDR) that you won’t find in the ‘Long Exposure eBook’.
+This photo uses several techniques (such as focus stacking, potentially light painting, HDR, and sky replacement) that you won’t find in the ‘Long Exposure eBook’.

 As we continue reading, there is a story of how the author dazzled a friend of his by a long exposure photo.
-Clearly, the text indicates that this photo is his original.
+Clearly, the text indicates that this photo is his original creation.

 Unfortunately, my research proves the contrary.
 I went through the author’s publically available portfolios and I couldn’t find it.
 However, a quick image search on Google revealed the original.